P. G. Wodehouse locations: Wrykyn

 A fictional minor public school with a strong cricketing tradition, Wrykyn is most closely associated with Mike Jackson, hero of Mike at Wrykyn.
 It also features in the earlier school novels The Gold Bat and The White Feather, as well as a number of early school shorts.

 The school is an imposing place, especially to new boys; the grounds are in the form of a series of terraces cut from a hill, with the school at the top, training grounds on the next step and on the next the cricket field, from the pavilion of which one can see three counties.
 The houses are run by the likes of Wain, Donaldson and Seymour, and the school's reputation for cricket is fearsome.
 The public schools "Geddington" and "Ripton" are sporting rivals.

-Many characters in later works are old boys, including Ukridge, his friends Jimmy Corcoran, George Tupper, and "Looney" Coote, as well as Sam "The Sudden" Shotter and his friend Willoughby Braddock.
+Many characters in later works are old boys, including Ukridge and his friends James Corcoran, George Tupper, and "Looney" Coote, as well as other characters like Sam "The Sudden" Shotter and his friend Willoughby Braddock.